 The site centers on Plazas A-2 and A-1, separated by Structure A-1.
 Just north of Plaza A-2, Structure A-11 and Plaza A-3 formed a residential 'palace' area for the ruling family.
 The dominant El Castillo (Structure A-6) rises 130ft high at the south end of Plaza A-1.
 El Castillo may have been the ruling family's ancestral shrine where they were buried and/or represented in sculpted friezes.
 Structures A-1 and A-13, at either end of Plaza A-2, were not built until the 9th century and would have had the effect of separating the ruling family from the rest of the population, possibly a response to the pressures that came with the decline of Classic Maya civilization at that time.

 You can climb to the top of El Castillo to enjoy a spectacular 360-degree view.
 Its upper levels were constructed in two distinct phases.
 The first, built around 800, included an elaborate plaster frieze encircling the building; the second, built around 900, covered over most of the first and its frieze.
 The frieze on the east end of the building and part of the western one have been uncovered by archaeologists; these depict a series of Maya deities, with Chaac, the rain god, probably the central figure at the east end.
 The friezes you see today are replicas, with the originals underneath for safekeeping.

 South of El Castillo is a partly overgrown area of lesser structures (Group C) that were abandoned as the city shrank after 900, leaving El Castillo (formerly at the center of the ancient city) on the southern edge of the occupied area.

-There's a visitor center (opened in 2014) just past the ticket office.
-Inside are archaeological finds from the site, including pottery and jewellery, an interesting burial site and explanations of the El Castillo friezes.
+There's a visitors center just past the ticket office.
+Inside are archaeological finds from the site, including pottery and jewelry, an interesting burial site and explanations of the El Castillo friezes.